weststack-io/insight-studio/docs/DEMO_SCRIPT.md

 > The system tracks everything—who reviewed it, when, and why.
 This creates a complete audit trail for compliance."

 **Key Point:**
+> "The review workflow is fully integrated with our comprehensive compliance system.
+Content is automatically:
+> - Checked against tenant-specific policy rules (prohibited terms, content restrictions)
+> - Scored using multi-factor risk analysis (content sensitivity, citations, user profile, historical patterns)
+> - Validated for citations and potential hallucinations
+> - Evaluated for required disclosures
+> - Logged for complete audit trails
+>
-> "The review workflow is integrated with our compliance system.
-Content is automatically checked for restricted terms and given a risk score.
-High-risk content is flagged for mandatory review, while low-risk content can be auto-approved based on your policies."
+> High-risk content is automatically flagged for mandatory advisor review, while low-risk content can be auto-approved based on your configured risk thresholds.
+You can configure all of this through the compliance dashboard."

 **If time permits, show:**
 > "You can filter by status—see what's pending, what's been approved, what needs changes.
 This gives advisors a clear view of their workload and helps prioritize reviews."
+>
+> **Navigate to:** `/compliance` (if time permits)
+>
+> **Talking Points:**
+> "This is the compliance dashboard where advisors can configure policies and monitor compliance.
+Here you can:
+> - Set up prohibited terms that should trigger review
+> - Configure risk thresholds (auto-approve, require review, block content)
+> - Manage required disclosures
+> - View policy violations and compliance reports
+> - Monitor risk scores across all content
+>
+> Everything is tenant-specific, so each firm can configure their own compliance policies to match their risk tolerance and regulatory requirements."

 ---